Notkea/fa-tools/fa-subs.1.md

 The following issues affecting the program are known.
 Patches welcome.

+* The program requires the session headers environment variable to be set even for guest sessions (not using an account).
+This should be relaxed.

 * The `list` action enumerates pages without any cooldown.
 This might be necessary when enumerating a large number of pages to avoid being rate-limited.